 - How much is your percentage for your contingency fee?

 Learning the firm’s fee structure up front will avoid surprises later.
-As mentioned above, many lawyers charge above the normal range as a starting fee.
+As mentioned above, many lawyers charge above the normal range as a starting fee, and it is vital you understand their contingency fee structure.

 - Is the contingency fee based on gross recovery or net after expenses?